-Formula Systems (1985) (NASDAQ:FORTY - Get Free Report) was downgraded by stock analysts at Wall Street Zen from a "strong-buy" rating to a "buy" rating in a research note issued to investors on Saturday.
+Formula Systems (1985) (NASDAQ:FORTY - Get Free Report) was downgraded by equities research analysts at Wall Street Zen from a "strong-buy" rating to a "buy" rating in a research note issued on Saturday.

-Formula Systems (1985) (NASDAQ:FORTY - Get Free Report) last announced its quarterly earnings results on Thursday, May 22nd.
+Formula Systems (1985) (NASDAQ:FORTY - Get Free Report) last released its quarterly earnings data on Thursday, May 22nd.
 The technology company reported $1.23 earnings per share (EPS) for the quarter.
-The company had revenue of $754.68 million for the quarter.
-Formula Systems (1985) had a net margin of 2.91% and a return on equity of 6.00%.
+Formula Systems (1985) had a return on equity of 6.00% and a net margin of 2.91%.
+The business had revenue of $754.68 million for the quarter.

 Institutional Investors Weigh In On Formula Systems (1985)

-An institutional investor recently raised its position in Formula Systems (1985) stock.
-Altshuler Shaham Ltd raised its position in Formula Systems (1985) Ltd. (NASDAQ:FORTY - Free Report) by 7.6% during the fourth quarter, according to its most recent filing with the SEC.
-The firm owned 6,385 shares of the technology company's stock after purchasing an additional 450 shares during the period.
-Altshuler Shaham Ltd's holdings in Formula Systems (1985) were worth $536,000 as of its most recent filing with the SEC.
-Hedge funds and other institutional investors own 34.76% of the company's stock.
+A hedge fund recently raised its stake in Formula Systems (1985) stock.
+Altshuler Shaham Ltd boosted its holdings in Formula Systems (1985) Ltd. (NASDAQ:FORTY - Free Report) by 7.6% in the fourth quarter, according to its most recent filing with the SEC.
+The institutional investor owned 6,385 shares of the technology company's stock after buying an additional 450 shares during the period.
+Altshuler Shaham Ltd's holdings in Formula Systems (1985) were worth $536,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 34.76% of the company's stock.

 Formula Systems (1985) Company Profile